A hand held needlework magnifier should be used for short

 magnifying lens to the object being viewed.

-Fresnel Magnifier: A flat magnifier consisting of concentric
+Fresnel Magnifier: A flat magnifier consisting of concentric circles

 that can be a full page reading magnifier.

-Visual impairment (or vision impairment)
+Visual impairment (or vision impairment) is a decreased

 magnifiers can be of help.